 2. Eating less meat may save you money.
 Meat often makes up a hefty part of a grocery bill, and substitutes such as eggs, low-fat dairy and tofu cost less.

-Linda Halbrook, M.D., a family medicine specialist on the medical staff at Baylor Regional Medical Center at Plano, offers these three tips for cutting down on meat without feeling like you’re making a sacrifice:
+Linda Halbrook, M.D., a family medicine specialist on the medical staff at Baylor Scott & White Medical Center - Plano, offers these three tips for cutting down on meat without feeling like you’re making a sacrifice:

 1. Choose smaller portions.
 Treat meat as a side dish and give your veggies the star treatment.